NoahSchiro/NoahSchiro/README.md

 ### Noah Schiro

-I'm a AI engineer working with research labs!.
+I'm a AI engineer working with research labs!

 I'm currently working on some research involving transformer capabilities in the audio modality (hopefully that will be public soon).
 I really like tinkering with low-level systems and anything machine learning related.
 I've just recently started contributing to some open-source projects like [openai/improved-diffusion](https://github.com/openai/improved-diffusion/) or [pytorch/examples](https://github.com/pytorch/examples) and I'm always looking for something new to work with and contribute to!